 # metasync d0

-When the Veritas Volume Manager (VxVM) is installed on your system, and if Veritas Dynamic Multipathing (DMP) is enabled on a physical disk or partition you want to export as virtual disk, then you have to export that disk or partition without setting the (non-default) excl option.
+When the VxVM is installed on your system and Veritas Dynamic Multipathing (DMP) is enabled on a physical disk or partition you want to export as virtual disk, then you have to export that disk or partition without setting the (non-default) excl option.
 Otherwise, you receive an error in /var/adm/messages while binding a domain that uses such a disk.

 vd_setup_vd(): ldi_open_by_name(/dev/dsk/c4t12d0s2) = errno 16 vds_add_vd(): Failed to add vdisk ID 0

-You can check if Veritas DMP is enabled by checking multipathing information in the output of the command vxdisk list; for example:
+You can check whether Veritas DMP is enabled by checking the multipathing information in the vxdisk list output.
+For example:

 # vxdisk list Disk_3 Device: Disk_3 devicetag: Disk_3 type: auto info: format=none flags: online ready private autoconfig invalid pubpaths: block=/dev/vx/dmp/Disk_3s2 char=/dev/vx/rdmp/Disk_3s2 guid: - udid: SEAGATE%5FST336753LSUN36G%5FDISKS%5F3032333948303144304E0000 site: - Multipathing information: numpaths: 1 c4t12d0s2 state=enabled